-One day, while continuing to wander her neighborhoods searching for answers, Marina realized that, “There was still a way to connect with Lulu and Leo, through art, beauty and creative thinking.”
+One day, while continuing to wander her neighborhood searching for answers, Marina realized that, “There was still a way to connect with Lulu and Leo, through art, beauty and creative thinking.”

 And to this end, in November of 2012, Kevin and Marina founded The Lulu and Leo Fund, in memory of their two children.
 The fund raises money for, and gives grants to, arts and science programs designed for young children, at museums, schools and other institutions.

-And, on October 11, 2013, the Krims welcomed a new addition to their family, 8 pound 11 ounce son Felix.
-Life was beginning to be renewed.
+And, on October 11, 2013, the Krims welcomed a new addition to their family, a 8 pound 11 ounce boy they named Felix.
+Life was beginning to renew itself.